';

 The committee welcomes any proposal that addresses these and other topics essential to rehabilitation, mental health, substance use, children’s, aging, physical disabilities, and intellectual/developmental disabilities & autism.
 Members are encouraged to consider submitting and to forward this opportunity to those who are exceptionally good speakers and have state-of-the-art information to share.

 The Call for Proposals (featuring a complete listing of focus tracks) and accompanying Guidelines for Developing Educational Objectives outline requirements for submissions.
+Please send RCPA your proposal by Monday, March 14 at 5:00 pm.
 Proposals must be submitted electronically on the form provided; confirmation of receipt will be sent.
 Proposals submitted after the deadline will not be considered.

 If the proposal is accepted, individuals must be prepared to present on any day of the conference.
 Workshops are 90 or 180 minutes in length.
 At the time of acceptance, presenters will be required to confirm the ability to submit workshop handouts electronically four weeks prior to the conference.
 Individuals unable to meet this expectation should not submit proposals for consideration.

-Individuals are welcome to submit multiple proposals.
+Individuals are welcome to submit multiple proposals, and we encourage members to share this information with speakers and presenters who they believe would be a good fit for the conference.
 Notification of inclusion will be made via email by May 13, 2022.
 Questions may be directed to Sarah Eyster or Carol Ferenz, Conference Coordinators.

 We look forward to coming together again this October!